seongwonhan88/ivr_middleware/README.md

 ### Sensitive data masking
 It was strictly forbidden to save credit card info to database.
 A masking function was created in middleware to make sure that the request log will only save the last 4 digits and mask the rest of the credit card info.

+### Async process
+Async process is called for saving logs, so that logging does not become a bottleneck for any reason.

 ## Author